Eating Disorder Therapy at Castlewood in St. Louis, MO

 Internal Family Systems (IFS) therapy is a powerful tool in working with eating disorder clients.
 The cornerstone of IFS is to facilitate self-leadership and integration of “parts of self” that may become fragmented, split off, and polarized within an individual.
 One part of a person may both want to give up the eating disorder and another part may want to not give it up; or in another instance, one part may feel fat, while another part knows the person is starving.
 IFS allows for working with such parts of self to facilitate integration.

 Many eating disorder clients have found that through using the tools of Internal Family Systems Therapy, they are able to relate to the eating disorder as being separate from the client’s self.
 This allows for a better understanding of factors maintaining and perpetuating the symptoms.
-In this process, clients often learn that the eating disorder actually protects them from re-experiencing or thinking about difficult things from their pasts, which is why they are ambivalent about giving up their symptoms.
+In this process, clients often come to understand that the eating disorder actually protects them from re-experiencing or thinking about difficult things from their pasts, which is why they are ambivalent about giving up their symptoms.

 Through IFS therapy, clients begin to approach their eating disorder with curiosity and compassion.
 IFS therapy provides techniques to help the client heal the pain, shame, or fear from their pasts that the eating disorder protects them from experiencing.
 When these injured parts are healed, eating disorder symptoms begin to remit.
 The eating disorder part is no longer forced into such an extreme role, and it can begin to take on other healthy ways of helping the client cope.